decretist/Dissertation/Chapter1/chapter1.md

     Gregory to John, his defender, going to Spain.
 An example of a law," August 603, in [@martyn_letters_2004, 863-866].

-[^5]: Cesare Manaresi, ed., *I Placiti del "Regnum Italiae.,"* 3 vols.,
+[^5]: [@manaresi_placiti_1955, 333-335]. (no. 437) The *Marturi
-    Fonti per la storia d'Italia, pubblicate dall' Istituto storico italiano per il Medio Evo [no. 92] 96-97 (Roma: Tip. del Senato, 1955). [no. 437, 333-335.
-Volume?]
-The *Marturi placitum* does not explicitly identify the passage in the *Digest* to which the citation refers, but the fact that the legal principle being invoked is *restitutio in integrum* is by itself sufficient to narrow it down to *Dig*.
+    placitum* does not explicitly identify the passage in the *Digest* to which the citation refers, but the fact that the legal principle being invoked is *restitutio in integrum* is by itself sufficient to narrow it down to *Dig*.
 4. Radding and Ciaralli identify the passage as *Dig*.
 4.6.26.4 (with some wording borrowed from *Dig*.
-4.1.5) [Charles Radding and Antonio Ciaralli, *The Corpus Iuris Civilis in the Middle Ages: Manuscripts and Transmission from the Sixth Century to the Juristic Revival*, Brill's Studies in Intellectual History,
+4.1.5). [@radding_corpus_2007,
-    v.
-147 (Leiden ; Boston: Brill, 2007) 183-184].
-Nordillus, the
-    judge, decided the case "*lege Digestorum libris inserta considerata* (after he considered the law inserted into the books of the *Digest*)" [translation suggested by Atria Larson].
+    183-184].
+Nordillus, the judge, decided the case "*lege Digestorum libris inserta considerata* (after he considered the law inserted into the books of the *Digest*)" [translation suggested by Atria Larson].
 The translation turns on the interpretation of the participial adjective *inserta*.
 "I think the straight-up 'inserted' makes sense here.
 The writer would seem to be noticing that the Digest is not itself *lex* but includes commentary on the *lex*, the written law, and refers to and inserts many elements of *lex* throughout."
 (Atria Larson, email to Paul Evans, July 21, 2017.)
 The alternative is to translate *inserta* as "introduced", describing a passage from the Digest that an advocate for one or the other of the litigants brought to the attention of the court in support of their case as having been "introduced."
-For an English translation of the *Marturi placitum*, see Bruce Clark Brasington, ed., *Order in the
+For an English translation of the *Marturi placitum*, see [@brasington_order_2016].
-    Court: Medieval Procedural Treatises in Translation*, Medieval Law and Its Practice 21 (Leiden: Brill, 2016).
 (See [West Texas A&M
     University: Order in the Court: Medieval Procedural Treatises in Translation](http://www.wtamu.edu/academics/order-in-the-court.aspx).)